rexresearch

 to compensate for the mechanical weakness of the filter.
 They

-found that attempts to double the thickness of the alumina filter
+found that attempts to double the thickness of the alumina

-the flow rates which can be achieved.
-WO 1998/21164 employs a
+filter and the flow rates which can be achieved.
+WO 1998/21164

-suspension of ceramic particles.
-The control over the pore size in
+a colloidal suspension of ceramic particles.
+The control over

-the resulting filter provided by this method is poor and the
+the pore size in the resulting filter provided by this method is

-rate of flux and poor separation.
+in a decreased rate of flux and poor separation.

-WO 2007/054040 teaches the use of a number of polymeric nanofibres
+WO 2007/054040 teaches the use of a number of polymeric

-impurities.
-The disadvantages of polymeric nanofilters compared to
+physical impurities.
+The disadvantages of polymeric nanofilters

-lifetimes, lower stability to varying temperatures, problems with
+shorter operational lifetimes, lower stability to varying

-swelling in various solvents and greater difficulty in introducing
+temperatures, problems with swelling in various solvents and

-surface modifications.
+greater difficulty in introducing surface modifications.

 OBJECT OF THE INVENTION